edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

 <A HREF="javascript:openit('tvplus.mov')">
 ```

-These items are not picked up by wget, which means they are missing from the crawl.
+These items are not picked up by wget, which means they were missing from the crawl.
 I identified these cases using this command:

 ```
 grep -r "javascript:openit" ~/kb/liesbets-atelier/liesbets-atelier/ > javascript-open.txt